 The regulators are the touchstone of the nuclear’s credibility as a safe, secure and safeguarded industry.
 What role will the regulating bodies play with respect to New Nuclear?
 With advanced designs, technologies, fuels coming closer every day to demonstration and commercialization, how do the regulators fulfill their mandates so that benefits of nuclear for climate, economy and health can be safely and confidently enjoyed?

-The Hobourable Kristine Svinicki, Chairman, U.S. Nuclear Regulatory Commission (invited)
+The Honourable Kristine Svinicki, Chairman, U.S. Nuclear Regulatory Commission

 Rumina Velshi, President and CEO, Canadian Nuclear Safety Commission

 Awareness is growing of the many power and non-power benefits of nuclear technology.
 Taken together, these cover a wide range of national interests.
 How should we be looking at New Nuclear from a strategic perspective?
 What does the evolving technology imply for state-t-state relations, national security, technology leadership, commercial success?

 Dr. Rita Baranwal, Director, Gateway for Accelerated Innovation in Nuclear (GAIN)